 As the institutionalized immune system of liberal democracy is neutralized, the process of socialization of obedience and submission advances forward.
 If the monitoring power of the public is restricted, if the chances to change the government are reduced by manipulating the electoral system, and if faith is effectively lost in the fair operation of forums for legal redress due to selective enforcement of the law, then the effect will be in the direction of acquiescence and accommodation.
-One cannot help but notice that the chief prosecutor is also a part of the "polipburo," a colluding member of the team, and so there is no means by which the machinery of legal redress or justice can be set in motion against the criminal organization of the "polipburo."
-(In fact, in the course of selective law enforcement, it is not only a question of who is not charged with a crime, so that they can be left to run or just continue to "work" obediently according to their instructions in the vassal order, but who is charged merely with criminal intent.
-Furthermore, it is also about who faces a preliminary trial that was initiated by Hungarian prosecutors for protective purposes, so that this person can be "immunized" by the courts and relieved from having to stand trial in front of international law enforcement agencies.)
+One can not help but notice that the Chief Prosecutor Péter Polt is also a part of the polipburo, a colluding member of the team, and so there is no means by which the machinery of legal redress or justice can be set in motion against the criminal organization of the polipburo.
+(In fact, in the course of selective law-enforcement, it is not only a question of who is not charged with a crime, so that they can be left to run or just continue to "work" obediently according to their instructions in the vassal order, but who is charged merely with criminal intent.
+Furthermore it is also about who faces a preliminary trial that was initiated by Hungarian prosecutors for protective purposes, so that this person can be "immunized" by the courts, and relieved from having to stand trial in front of international law enforcement agencies.)40 http://nol.hu/gazdasag/ujabb-botranyos-hangfelvetel-1469927

-As a result of this socialization process, the number of crimes reported between 2010-2013 for three types of criminal activities related to corruption, both active and passive forms of official bribery as well as racketeering, decreased to one-half to one-third of the amount in the preceding four years.
-One reason for this may be that "citizens were previously more likely to see the value of reporting crimes, or even that they had less fear of reprisals," meaning that reporting on others for a crime turns into reporting on oneself.
-But even more telling is that-as an illustration of selective law enforcement-the number of crimes that were reported but later rejected by the authorities has tripled, and the rate of investigations that were started but then terminated has doubled.
+As a result of this socialization process, the number of crimes reported between 2010-2013 for three types of criminal activities related to corruption, both active and passive forms of official bribery as well as racketeering, decreased to one-half to one-third of the amount in the preceding four years.41 One reason for this may be that "citizens were previously more likely to see the value of reporting crimes, or even that they had less fear of reprisals"42, meaning that reporting on others for a crime turns into reporting on oneself.
+But even more telling is that-as an illustration of selective law-enforcement-the number of crimes that were reported but later rejected by the authorities has tripled, and the rate of investigations that were started but then terminated has doubled.